Wrightie/alpine-mariadb/README.md

 [![Docker Hub; nimmis/alpine-mariadb](https://images.microbadger.com/badges/image/nimmis/alpine-mariadb.svg)](https://registry.hub.docker.com/u/nimmis/alpine-mariadb)

+## Credits

+MariaDB is a community-developed fork of the MySQL relational database management system intended to remain free under the GNU GPL.

 ## What is MariaDB?

 MariaDB is a community-developed fork of the MySQL relational database management system intended to remain free under the GNU GPL.